gsong/indianagy.com/README.md

 - **Tailwind CSS:** Tailwind CSS is used for styling, enabling rapid development and a consistent visual language.
 - **R2 Storage:** R2 is used to host most of the images, separating the static assets from the codebase.
 - **Data-Driven Pages:** Case studies and expertise pages are generated dynamically using data from the `resources/` directory.
+- **Form Submission:** Contact form submissions are handled by Web3Forms.
 - **Sitemap:** The `@astrojs/sitemap` integration generates a sitemap for SEO.

 ## Available `pnpm` Commands